dockur/macos/readme.md

   ```

 > [!IMPORTANT]
 > On AMD systems do NOT enable multiple cores  at least until the installation has finished and you verified that everything runs smoothly.
+Because it might actually decrease performance or even crashes with certain models.
+>
-Because it might actually decrease performance or even cause crashes with certain models.
-If you have an Intel processor you can adjust the amount of cores immediately from the start, as it is much more compatible and does not have this issue.
+>  If you have an Intel processor you can adjust the amount of cores immediately from the start, it is much more compatible and does not have this issue.

 ### How do I assign an individual IP address to the container?